ATM-Jahid/accurse/README.md

 | animated   | boolean         | whether it's animated             |
 | anim_delay | number          | delay between frames (ms)         |
 | flips      | boolean         | whether to flip shape if mirror=1 |

+## Examples
+Look into the `assets` directory for a few ready to use cursor themes.
+Simply modify the provided `metadata.toml` files in the theme subdirectories and run `accurse` on them to generate your own custom themes.

 ## License
 Copyright (C) 2025 ATM Jahid Hasan<br>